-Facts: reckless grievous bodily harm and domestic violence
+Reckless grievous bodily harm and domestic violence

-The following day, an argument ensued between CS and her partner.
+However, the following day, an argument ensued between CS and her partner.
 Both had been drinking alcohol and were well intoxicated.
 During the argument, CS struck her ex-partner.

 Later, police arrived at the scene and arrested and cautioned CS, before taking her to Granville Police Station.
-CS participated in an electronically recorded interview where she made allegations in relation to a sexual assault perpetuated against her by the partner that day.
+Subsequently, CS participated in an electronically recorded interview where she made allegations in relation to a sexual assault perpetuated against her by the partner that day.
 She faced reckless grievous bodily harm and domestic violence charges (section 35(2) Crimes Act 1900).

 We tendered material on behalf of CS including her letter to the Court.
 We also made submissions asking the Court exercise its discretion not to record a conviction against CS for domestic violence.

 After considering that material, the Court agreed to a conditional release order (without conviction) for a period of 18 months (section 10(1)(a) Crimes (Sentencing Procedure) Act 1999).

 If you’re facing domestic violence charges of any kind, contact our defence lawyers today.